jamesdeluk/hugo/content/posts/contemplations-and-society/thoughts.md

 - How do humans best learn?
 There is no answer.
 There are different tools and techniques, and some may be better for some than others.
 For example, some people can learn a language well through watching TV, but for me that doesn’t work at all!
 - Take all advice with a pinch of salt - however confidently it’s given.
 So much has been proven to be wrong, or at least not completely correct.
 Especially now with social media and the monetisation of mass-appear content, advice has become like opinions (and arseholes) - everyone has one.
 What to do?
 First, consider the advice-giver - Are they following their own advice?
 Do they have evidenced expertise?
 Is their life one you want (beyond the highlights they post on social media)?
 Second, absorb a range of ideas, to a) further entrench the feeling there is no “best”, b) see what resonates with you, c) find things to test on yourself.
 - If there is something you don’t want to do, but have to do, consider what you can learn from it.
+- You don’t need to be perfect for everything.
+What is the minimum level of proficiency you need to achieve your goal?
+- If you have to read multiple documents, skim-read them all first to see how they relate - it might be better to read them concurrently, for example, reading all the introductions, conclusions, and glossaries first, rather than reading each from start to finish in order.

 ## Decisions and mindset